bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

   Figure 2: A torus' surface has all three types of curvature.
 The outside has positive curvature (red); the inside has negative curvature (blue); and a ring on the top and bottom of the torus have zero curvature (yellow-orange) (source: `Stackexchange <https://mathematica.stackexchange.com/questions/61409/computing-gaussian-curvature>`__).

-Gaussian curvature gives us great intuition on 2D surfaces but what about higher dimension?
+Gaussian curvature gives us great intuition on 2D surfaces but what about higher dimensions?
 The concept of "axes" gets a bit more muddy, so we need an alternate way to define things.
-One way is to look at the "deviation" of certain geometric objects such as a triangle.
-Figure 3 shows how a triangle on a surface of differently curved surfaces behave.
+One way is to look at the "deviation" of certain geometric objects on the surface (or hypersurface) such as a triangle.
+Figure 3 shows how a triangle behaves differently on differently curved surfaces.

 .. figure:: /images/Angles-and-Curvature.png
   :height: 170px